COASTAL AND MARINE MYCOLOGY - BIOL 359

 General Description of Field Activities:

-Field trips will include hikes, kayaking, as well as use of the CBFS monitor boats.
+Field trips will include hikes, kayaking, and boat trips.

-Students will visit a number of ecosystems to observe collect fungi, including:
+Students will visit a number of ecosystems to observe and collect fungi, including:

 Approximate Amount of Course Time Spent in Field: